M.A. in Geography

 For the Master of Arts degree, students must meet the following departmental requirements, including 36 credit hours of graduate work:

-- Upon completion of the thesis, an oral examination on the student’s research, as it relates to general professional competence, will be required.
+- Upon completion of the thesis, an oral examination on the student’s thesis research, as it relates to general professional competence, will be required.

 Non-Thesis Option

-For Students who not plan to seek additional graduate education beyond the MA degree, the department offers a non-thesis for the MA in Geography.
+For students who do not plan to seek additional graduate education beyond the MA degree, the department offers a non-thesis for the MA in Geography.
 This option includes a general exam and a major research paper completed in the context of GEPL 6890 during the Student’s final spring semester in the program.

 Code | Title | Hours |